The gold nuggets of the next Aguttes sale

 Mar 25, 2022

-Spring has officially begun and with it comes the excitement of the beautiful auctions that will be held until the end of May.
-God, I love this season when wonders are unveiled and jewels seem to wake up from a long winter.
-To open this season, I am starting with Aguttes, which will shortly, on Thursday 31 March, be offering a sale worthy of the season that is beginning.
-With 184 very different lots, it is a catalogue as I like them.
-With surprises, with exceptional pieces, with atypical jewels, with pieces with stories, with hallmarks unknown to the general public.
+Spring has officially sprung, and with it comes the excitement of the beautiful auctions that are about to begin and will continue until the end of May.
+God, I love this season, when wonders are revealed and jewels seem to wake up from a long winter.
+To kick off this season, I’m starting with Aguttes, who will shortly, on Thursday 31 March, be offering a sale worthy of the season as it gets underway.
+With 184 very different lots, it’s a catalogue just the way I like them.
+With surprises, with exceptional pieces, with atypical jewels, with pieces with stories, with hallmarks that are little known to the general public.
 So when the jewellery department asked me to make a selection, I didn’t hesitate.
-And I embarked on this exercise that I love, namely to present you the jewels that seduced me the most to give you, I hope, the desire to raise the bidding!
+So when the jewellery department asked me to make a selection, I didn’t hesitate, and I embarked on the exercise that I love so much, which is to present you with the jewels that seduced me the most, to give you, I hope, the desire to up the ante!

 Lot 1: Yellow gold and diamond bracelet.
 Two removable clips.
-A third one must have existed when the bracelet was created.
-They allow the engravings to be made discreet, namely “René”, a count’s crown and “Bertrand”.
+A third must have existed when the bracelet was created.
+They are used to make the engravings discreet, namely “RenĂ©”, a count’s crown and “Bertrand”.
 Estimate between 2000 and 3000 euros.

-I have a passion for jewels that tell family stories even if it is complicated to decipher them if nobody explains the ins and outs of the conception of a jewel.
-Here, this bracelet was supposed to have three brooches.
+I have a passion for jewellery that tells family stories, even if it’s complicated to decipher them if no-one explains the ins and outs of a jewel’s design.
+This bracelet was supposed to have three brooches.
 Only two remain.
-Three flowers, therefore, in gold and diamonds, designed to be positioned on the three engravings: two names René and Bertrand as well as a count’s crown recognisable by the nine pearls that cover it.
-As it is a woman’s jewel, one can imagine many things.
-Is it about two sons?
+Three flowers, in gold and diamonds, designed to be positioned on the three engravings: two first names, RenĂ© and Bertrand, and a count’s crown, recognisable by the nine pearls that adorn it.
+As it’s a piece of women’s jewellery, you can imagine all sorts of things.
+Are they two sons?
 Her husband and her son?
-A count’s title acquired by marriage?
-As we will certainly never know, I would like to dwell on the delicacy of the manufacture.
+A count’s title acquired through marriage?
+As we’ll certainly never know, I’d like to focus on the delicacy of the workmanship.
 The bracelet is as sober as it is beautiful.
 As for the two brooches, they are remarkably well made and in very good condition.
 The piece may not have been worn much.
-The old cut diamonds are reminiscent of family stones that have been reassembled.
-So if you like jewellery puzzles, this bracelet has many stories to tell.
+The old-cut diamonds are reminiscent of family stones that have been reassembled.
+So, if you like jewellery enigmas, this bracelet has lots of stories to tell.

-When this piece was created, I suppose it was a corsage front.
+When this piece was created, I suppose it was intended as a corsage front.
 Or a wedding basket.
-Although this set has undergone some modifications, it is still superb.
-I say potential wedding basket because ivy is a fitting symbol for this occasion.
-A symbol of attachment, friendship, fidelity, and even of being anchored in a long life, ivy has long been a favourite motif of jewellers.
-A signature motif of the Boucheron house, we cannot ignore the 19th century pieces signed Oscar Massin or Paul Frey.
+Although this set has undergone a few changes, it is still superb.
+I’m talking about a potential wedding basket because ivy is a very appropriate symbol for this occasion.
+A symbol of attachment, friendship and fidelity, and even of being anchored in a long life, ivy has long been a favourite motif of jewellers.
+A signature motif of Boucheron, it is also impossible to ignore the nineteenth-century pieces by Oscar Massin and Paul Frey.
 Ivy was also a regular inspiration in Art Nouveau jewellery.
-If this set does not have a hallmark, the manufacture is meticulous and mastered.
+Although this set does not have a hallmark, the workmanship is meticulous and masterful.
 You can feel the hand of a fine workshop.
-Look at the position and the blooming of the leaves, the “sun” bezels that highlight the solitary diamonds like so many dewdrops… The beauty of a piece of jewellery depends on very little.
+Look at the position of the leaves and the way they open out, the “sunburst” bezels that set off the solitaire diamonds like so many dewdrops… The beauty of a piece of jewellery depends on very little.

 This French 19th century piece has very specific colours.
-While the combination of green, purple and white is reminiscent of the English suffragettes, the motifs and colours of this bracelet also refer to the passion flower, whose symbolism (given by the Jesuits) is associated with the passion of Christ.
-The movement for women’s suffrage began in the mid-19th century but grew from the end of that century to the beginning of the 20th.
-The appearance of these three colours actually dates from the 1870s when jewellery in these contrasting colours began to be seen during the Napoleon III and Victorian eras.
-In 2008, Sotheby’s sold a large bodice front with these colours.
-And it was not yet a symbol for the right to vote, but perhaps it was an expression of assertive feminism.
-For purple has long been the symbol of feminists.
-And yet it is far from being an insignificant colour because it was associated with royalty, the clergy, and then with mourning or penitence.
+While the combination of green, purple and white inevitably brings to mind the English suffragettes, the motifs and colours of this bracelet also refer to the passion flower, whose symbolism (given by the Jesuits) is associated with the passion of Christ.
+The movement for women’s suffrage began in the mid-19th century, but was to gain momentum from the end of that century to the beginning of the 20th.
+The appearance of these three colours actually dates back to the 1870s, when jewellery in these contrasting shades began to appear during the Napoleon III and Victorian eras.
+In 2008, Sotheby’s sold an imposing bodice front in these colours.
+It wasn’t yet a symbol of the right to vote, but perhaps it was an expression of assertive feminism.
+Purple has long been the symbol of feminism.
+And yet it is far from being an insignificant colour, as it was associated with royalty, the clergy, mourning and penitence.
 In short, a colour of submission to a patriarchal society.
 A man’s colour.
-We can therefore better understand the adoption of this colour by those women who will allow the crucial evolution of our rights.
-For my part, I suggest you see the symbolism you want: religious or feminist, even if I prefer the second.
+So it’s easy to understand why these women adopted it, and why it was so important for our rights to evolve.
+For my part, I suggest you see the symbolism you want: religious or feminist, even if I prefer the latter.

-Lot 20: Yellow gold, amethyst and pearl clover set.
+Lot 20: Yellow gold, amethyst and pearl trefoil set.
 French work, Napoleon III period.
 Estimate between 2000 and 2500 euros.
-Lot 21: A yellow gold, old and rose-cut diamonds and amethyst brooch.
+Lot 21: Yellow gold, old-cut and rose-cut diamonds and amethyst brooch.
 Estimate between 2000 and 3000 euros.

 Do you like Napoleon III like me?
 As a general rule, I really like jewellery from this period.
-They are opulent, loaded, with often contrasting colours, sometimes violent and strong.
-It is the period of black, blood red, purple, tortoiseshell, ebony, enamels with saturated hues.
-The craftsmen and artists of this period drew on previous eras and joyfully mixed all these inspirations to create a very particular style.
-The jewellers were not to be outdone.
-Under the impetus of the Emperor and his wife Eugenie, the workshops produced and fulfilled orders that were sometimes crazy.
-The Empress set the fashion and it was fashionable to follow and imitate her.
-Amethyst was one of the materials that became popular with the elegant.
-But what about the clover?
-The story goes that Eugenie de Montijo marvelled at this plant during a walk with Napoleon in Compiègne.
+They are opulent, full, with colours that are often contrasting, sometimes violent and strong.
+It was a period of black, blood red, purple, tortoiseshell, ebony and enamels in saturated hues.
+The craftsmen and artists of this period drew on previous eras and joyfully blended all these inspirations to create a very distinctive style.
+Jewellers were not to be outdone.
+Under the impetus of the Emperor and his wife EugĂ©nie, the workshops produced and fulfilled orders that were sometimes outrageous.
+The Empress set the trends and it was fashionable to follow and imitate her.
+Amethyst was one of the materials that became popular with elegant women.
+But what about clover?
+The story goes that EugĂ©nie de Montijo marvelled at this plant during a walk with Napoleon in Compiègne.
 The year was 1852.
-A few days later, Napoleon bought a gold, diamond and emerald clover brooch from Fossin (now Chaumet).
-The following year he married her.
-For the rest of her life, she would wear this jewel, which was called the “Compiègne clover” and which became a symbol of this love story.
-Here the manufacture is very careful and the shape of the amethysts is really surprising for the time.
-This is certainly what makes this set as precious as it is striking.
-As for the second proposal, although different, it also bears witness to a careful manufacture and a widely assumed opulence.
+A few days later, Napoleon bought a clover brooch in gold, diamonds and emeralds from Fossin (now Chaumet).
+The following year, he married her.
+For the rest of her life, she would wear this jewel, known as the “Compiègne clover”, which became a symbol of this love story.
+The amethysts were made with great care, and their shape was truly astonishing for the time.
+This is certainly what makes this set so precious and memorable.
+As for the second proposal, although different, it also testifies to meticulous craftsmanship and opulence.

-If there is one skill that characterises France, it is high jewellery.
+If there is one area of expertise that characterises France, it is fine jewellery.
 No country in the world, with the exception of France, talks about jewellery.
-Elsewhere, it is always jewellery to which qualifiers are attributed to differentiate the styles: “couture” for costume jewellery, “high-end” for fine jewellery, often with diamonds, “studio” for jewellery created by recognised designers… This piece, decorated with peacocks, is also symptomatic of the very beautiful productions of French workshops in the 19th century.
-Since 1867 and the famous feather created by Mellerio, this motif symbolising immortality has been used in profusion in jewellery production.
-The colours of this bracelet inevitably conjure up the imaginary world of this bird, whose feathers have fascinated people for centuries.
-The suppleness of this jewel is remarkable, the back of the piece testifies to a high quality workshop.
-Did you admire the regularity of the updates?
-Take my word for it, this is an exemplary achievement.
-In conclusion, a piece that cannot be passed up.
+Elsewhere, it’s always jewellery, to which we attribute qualifiers that differentiate the styles: ‘couture’ for costume jewellery, ‘high-end’ for fine jewellery, ‘precious’ for beautiful jewellery often with diamonds, ‘studio’ for jewellery created by recognised designers… This piece, adorned with peacocks, is symptomatic of the very fine work produced by French workshops in the 19th century.
+Since 1867 and the famous feather created by Mellerio, this motif, symbolising immortality, has been used in profusion in jewellery production.
+The colours of this bracelet inevitably conjure up images of the bird whose feathers have fascinated people for centuries.
+The suppleness of this jewel is remarkable, and the back of the piece bears witness to a high-quality workshop.
+Have you admired the regularity of the updates?
+Take my word for it, this is an exemplary piece of work.
+In conclusion, this is a piece that cannot be passed up.

 Passionate about potted plants?
-Then this jewel is for you.
-During the art deco period, these pins representing plants, trees and shrubs in pots were a huge success and it’s normal.
-The rediscovery of Japan and the Asian imaginary populate the creations of the great jewellers.
-Among the references, the bonsai.
-The first dwarf trees were presented in France during the Universal Exhibitions of 1878 and 1889.
-The first French book on the subject dates from 1902.
-And these trees caused a sensation in London at the 1910 Japanese-English exhibition.
-This dreamed-of Asia, even fantasised about, was then everywhere.
+If so, this piece of jewellery is sure to please.
+During the art deco period, these pins depicting plants, trees and shrubs in pots were a huge success, and rightly so.
+The rediscovery of Japan and the Asian imaginary populated the creations of the great jewellers.
+The bonsai tree was one of these references.
+The first dwarf trees were presented in France at the Universal Exhibitions of 1878 and 1889.
+The first French-language book on the subject dates from 1902.
+And these trees caused a sensation again in London at the 1910 Japanese-English exhibition.
+The Asia of dreams, even fantasies, was now everywhere.
 And bonsai trees inevitably found a place of choice.
 And this jewel is simply magnificent.
-And when they are not bonsai, they are trees in pots inspired by those that populate the English and French gardens, also inspired by the spring on the Riviera.
-These trees are kept in winter gardens and are dressed in rattan or enamelled pots of all colours.
-Birds, then, can find a little place there…
+And when it’s not bonsai, it’s trees in pots inspired by those that populate English and French gardens, inspired by spring on the Riviera.
+These are trees that are kept in winter gardens and decorated with rattan or enamelled pots in all sorts of colours.
+Birds can then find a little place in them…

 Lot 60: Gold, diamond and jadeite brooch by Suzanne Belperron.
 Circa 1937.
 Estimate between 4800 and 5000 euros.

 What would a fine Aguttes sale be without the presence of Suzanne Belperron?
-An obvious lack!
-Hence my interest in this gold and jadeite brooch with water lilies.
-Jade pieces by the famous jewellery designer are not so common in auctions where we are more used to her compositions with volumes and singular gemstones.
-This unusual piece of jewellery nevertheless tells of the luxurious sobriety of the woman who left a major mark on modern jewellery.
-The modernist style of this brooch is everywhere in this jewel where the influence of Art Deco is still expressed.
-If you are looking for a beautiful signed piece, this jewel is sure to please you!
+An obvious omission!
+Hence my interest in this gold and carved jadeite brooch depicting water lilies.
+Jade pieces by the famous jewellery designer are not so common at auctions, where we are more accustomed to her voluminous compositions and singular gemstones.
+Nevertheless, this unusual piece of jewellery conveys the luxurious sobriety of the woman who left a major mark on modern jewellery.
+The modernist style of this brooch is everywhere in this jewel, where the influence of Art Deco still shines through.
+If you love a beautifully signed piece, this jewel is sure to please!

-There is only one step from a Belperron piece to René Boivin, as it is in this house that the designer made her first steps.
+It’s only a short step from a Belperron piece to RenĂ© Boivin, as this is where the designer got her start.
 Boivin is a permanent firework display in the world of fine jewellery.
 Whatever the period, their creations never resemble those of other houses.
-They are unique in the shapes, volumes, colours, and fabulous signatures that have populated the history of the house.
+They are unique in the shapes, volumes, colours and fabulous signatures that have populated the history of the House.
 This clip is no exception.
-It is opulent, imposing, colourful, joyful, magnificent, desirable.
-It is Boivin in all its definition.
-And for this piece, it is based on a drawing by Juliette Moutard, one of the company’s prolific designers.
-There’s no need for a lot of talk about this house, so don’t think too much and just go for it.
-Jewellery of this type does not often come up for auction.
+It is opulent, imposing, colourful, joyful, magnificent and desirable.
+It’s Boivin in every sense of the word.
+And for this piece, it’s based on a drawing by Juliette Moutard, one of the company’s prolific designers.
+There’s no need for grand speeches here, so don’t think too hard and just go for it.
+Jewellery like this doesn’t come up for auction very often.

-It would be pointless to talk about JAR at length, as the jeweller’s pieces are so popular when they appear at auction.
+It would be pointless to talk about JAR at length, as the jeweller’s pieces are so popular at auction.
 His silence and discretion have become his mode of communication.
 JAR exists only through its creations.
 Long known for his grandiose creations, he has sought to make them lighter and more wearable.
-And he quickly used silver, aluminium and then titanium to replace gold and platinum, which were far too heavy.
+He quickly turned to silver, aluminium and then titanium to replace gold and platinum, which were far too heavy.
 Coloured aluminium pieces appeared in the 2000s.
-In 2002, an exhibition that will leave its mark on everyone’s mind presented 400 pieces of jewellery signed by the designer.
-We are at Somerset House in London.
-To thank the 145 customers who had lent him their money, he sent them “Pansy” earrings in coloured aluminium.
-He had another 1000 made for visitors to the exhibition who wanted to buy one in the museum shop.
-Within a few days, they became unobtainable.
-This is a testament to the popularity of the enigmatic jeweller Joël Arthur Rosenthal.
-So, don’t delay too long, a pair has just appeared and I have no doubt that it will fly to a new owner.
-Perhaps you who are reading me.
+In 2002, a landmark exhibition showcased 400 pieces of jewellery signed by the designer.
+The exhibition was held at Somerset House in London.
+To thank the 145 customers who had given him their money, he sent them “PensĂ©e” earrings in coloured aluminium.
+He had 1000 more made for visitors to the exhibition who wanted to buy one in the museum shop.
+Within a few days, they were impossible to find.
+A testament to the popularity of this enigmatic jeweller, JoĂ«l Arthur Rosenthal.
+So don’t delay too long, because a pair has turned up and I have no doubt that it will quickly find a new owner.
+Perhaps you are reading this.

 I close this selection with this brooch.
 A bird, typical of the animal brooches of the 60s.
-I like everything here, the materials, the movements, the texture of the gold.
+I love everything about this brooch: the materials, the movement, the texture of the gold.
 And the hallmark.
-There are no big houses behind this piece, but a workshop of unparalleled discretion whose know-how has been recognised by the greatest brands of the Place Vendôme, to name but a few.
+There are no big names behind this piece, just an exceptionally discreet workshop whose expertise has been recognised by some of the biggest names on Place VendĂ´me, to name but a few.
 Founded in 1954 by Henri Marteau, the Georland workshop was hidden just a few metres from the Golden Square of French jewellery.
-In the 1980s, it manufactured almost exclusively for Fred.
-A workshop that remained family-run until it closed in the mid-2010s.
-Unknown to the general public before emerging from the shadows in 2011, the in-house jewellers also made jewellery for an elegant and refined private clientele.
-This bird is a testament to that.
-Georland, for me, is a bit of a madeleine too.
-I enjoyed working for them as a subcontractor and I always loved the pieces they entrusted to the workshop where I was an apprentice at the time.
-From the bygone era of these great family workshops, there remain some superb, sometimes and often iconic pieces of jewellery.
-This bird is going to fly away, but I’ll put it in my jewellery box.
+In the 1980s, it produced almost exclusively for Fred.
+It remained a family-run workshop until it closed in the mid-2010s.
+Unknown to the general public until they emerged from the shadows in 2011, the in-house jewellers also made jewellery for an elegant and refined private clientele.
+This bird is a case in point.
+Georland is a bit of a madeleine for me too.
+I loved working for them as a sub-contractor and I always adored the pieces they entrusted to the workshop where I was an apprentice at the time.
+From the bygone era of these large family-run workshops, there remain some superb pieces of jewellery, some of them iconic.
+This bird is going to fly away, but I’d like to keep it in my jewellery box.
 Wouldn’t you?

 See you soon!